-Prague was been known to have many nicknames – ‘city of a hundred spires’, ‘the magic city’, ‘the mother of cities’, ‘the city with 100 bell towers’, ‘the golden city’, the Old Town, the New Town, the Jewish Quarter; and the ‘heart of Europe’.
+Prague was been known to have many nicknames.
+The ‘city of a hundred spires’, ‘the magic city’, ‘the mother of cities’, ‘the city with 100 bell towers’, ‘the golden city’, the Old Town, the New Town, the Jewish Quarter; and the ‘heart of Europe’.
 Travel to Prague, and you will instantly understand why.
 It is a captivating city full of beautiful buildings and historical sites just waiting to be explored.
-This bohemian city built on the hills alongside the Vltava River, features a stunning skyline of gothic spires.
+This bohemian city built on the hills alongside the Vltava River, features a stunning skyline of Gothic spires.
 It is so photogenic with its cobblestone streets, red rooftops, extensive gardens and brightly coloured buildings.

 Prague used to be known as the ‘Five Towns’, although it is divided into 10 separate districts, most visitors tend to concentrate on the five historic towns: